emlid/reachm-plus-docs/docs/specs.md

 ### USB OTG

 Reach can both receive power from USB, acting as a device and source power to the port acting as a host.
-To use Reach in OTG mode you will need to connect 5V power source to GST-JH connector pins (5 V, GND) and use OTG USB cable.
+To use Reach in OTG mode you will need to connect 5V power source to JST-GH connector pins (5 V, GND) and use OTG USB cable.